cyberark/secretless-broker/doc/k8s-demo/README.md

 This example shows how easy it is to leverage the Secretless broker with an application that uses 12-factor principles to configure access to a database via a DATABASE_URL environment variable.

 ### Prerequisites
-+ Kubernetes cluster running in minikube
++ Kubernetes cluster
-+ kubectl pointed to minikube cluster
++ kubectl pointed to cluster
-+ docker-cli pointed to daemon inside minikube cluster
++ docker-cli

 ### Set up working environment